GenAstro/Epicycle/EpicycleBase/src/index.md

 ## Contributing

-AstroBase is part of the larger Epicycle project.
+EpicycleBase is part of the larger Epicycle project.
 See the main repository for contribution guidelines.

 ## License